The Voyage of Callisto

 23 Aug 2014 21:15 - Lowestoft, we made it!

-Arrived Lowestoft Outer Harbour in the dark and near calm after experiencing very strong squalls with heavy rain on the way.
+Arrived Lowestoft Outer Harbour in the dark and near calm after experiencing very strong squalls with heavy rain and bumpy seas on the way.

 Casting off at 11:00 the next morning we went through the Bascule Lifting Bridge at 11:15 and then slowly made our way to Callisto's new pontoon berth at the marina in Lake Lothing.
 At 11:40 on 24 Aug 2014 Callisto arrived at her new berth.
 The voyage was over!